 - Wacky and Packy: The "wacky" adventures of a prehistoric caveman and his pet woolly mammoth who had been transported to modern times.

 - Aired on CBS from September 11, 1976 to December 8, 1976 with 15 episodes filmed.

-- This science fiction show that was set in the year 2476.
+- This science-fiction show was set in the year 2476.
 The earth had been devastated by war and pollution and had gone back to an almost Stone Age existence.
-A group of young scientists, Jonah (Terry Lester), Ruth (Jean Marie Hon), Samuel (Jose Flores) and their animal companion, Adam, a chimp who could talk, travel the country side in their high tech RV (Ark II) to search for the remnants of humanity so they can teach them how to rebuild their communities and life on earth itself.
+A group of young scientists, Jonah (Terry Lester), Ruth (Jean Marie Hon), Samuel (Jose Flores) and their animal companion, Adam, a chimp who could talk, travel the countryside in their high tech RV (Ark II) to search for the remnants of humanity so they can teach them how to rebuild their communities and life on earth itself.

-- The story line, of course, is based on the story of the Noah and the Ark and the names are taken from the Bible.
+- The storyline, of course, is based on the story of Noah and the Ark and the names are taken from the Bible.

 - As a side note, from 1980 to 1989, Lester would play Jack Abbott (he originated the role) on the daytime soap The Young and the Restless, but left the series in 1989.
 Sadly, he passed away in 2003, at age 53 after suffering a series of heart attacks.

 - This live-action science fiction series brought together the brightest young minds at the Space Academy, situated on an asteroid.
-Their assignment, to explore the mysteries of space.
-Lead by Commander Isaac Gampu (Jonathan Harris) a veteran space explorer who was really 300 years old but looked to be in his sixties.
+Their assignment, to explore the mysteries of space, was led by Commander Isaac Gampu (Jonathan Harris) a veteran space explorer who was really 300 years old but looked to be in his sixties.